 Tony: "Yes!
-Saint Athanasius did two important things:
+He did two important things:

-- 1. He kept the upright faith and protected it with all his heart. - 2.
-He was a strong debater that supported his argument with strong evidence to the point that when Arius and his followers were not able to answer Athanasius or prove him wrong, they said that Athanasius was not supposed to attend the council since he was only a deacon.
-However, Emperor Constantine did not listen to them.
-And the Emperor not only ordered that Athanasius stay in the council, he named him "The Hero of the Church of God."
+1. He kept the upright faith and protected it with all his heart.

+2. He was a strong debater that supported his argument with strong evidence to the point that when Arius and his followers were not able to answer Athanasius or proof him wrong, they said that he was not supposed to attend the council since he was only a deacon.
+However, Emperor Constantine did not listen to them and ordered that Athanasius stay in the council and not to leave and he named him "The Hero of the Church of God."
 Saint Athanasius was truly a hero in defending the upright faith.